Robotic Process Automation (RPA)

 - Increases business process efficiency and accuracy: A bot can perform clicks and keystrokes certainly faster and more accurately than any human, without getting tired or needing to multitask or prioritize activities.
 The bot works 24 hours a day, 7 days a week, and no overtime pay is required.
 Bots won’t call in sick and won’t take vacations.

 - Improves information security and compliance: Think about data privacy for a moment.
 Accessing and processing sensitive data without human involvement reduces the risk of exposure and enables defensible audit trails and chain of custody.

 - Improves human capital utilization: Moving employees from the repetitive and unexciting tasks to higher-value business activities can help improve engagement and reduce employee churn.
-Repetitive tasks are idea for a bot, not so much for people.
+Repetitive tasks are ideal for a bot, not so much for people.
 Task Automator works at the level of the user interface, simplifying integration between systems, and requiring low to no-code configuration.
-This allows business groups the agility to easily deploy new bots as business needs evolve, and frees up IT resources for more demanding initiatives.
+This allows business groups the agility to easily deploy new bots as business needs evolve, and frees up both end users and IT resources for more demanding, value added initiatives.

 Here are some practical examples of where RPA’s should be considered and can be leveraged:

 - Going to external websites or web portals to grab the same information over and over on a daily, weekly or monthly basis.
 RPA’s lets you automate website login process, navigating through screens to get to key information, then download data/documents and rinse and repeat the process as often as necessary.

 - Repetitive data entry.
 Because RPA’s have the capability to recognize patterns and because it can recognize and convert text into editable and searchable machine-encoded text, RPA’s have the ability to drastically reduce the need for manual data entry.